gavinHuang/arxiv-search-mcp/PUBLISHING.md

 # Publishing to PyPI

-This document provides instructions for publishing the arxiv-search-mcp package to PyPI.
+This document provides instructions for publishing the arxiv-search-mcp-server package to PyPI.

 ## Prerequisites